avine/formation-angular-base/doc/workbook/public/01_getting_started.md

 C:\Programs Files\Microsoft VS Code
 ```

-## Lab 1: Getting started 2/8
+### Application source code

-To complete the labs, you'll use the Angular application provided, for which **ESLint** and **Prettier** are already configured:
+To complete the labs, you'll be using the Angular application provided, for which **ESLint** and **Prettier** are already configured:

 ```txt
 ./lab/workspace/zenika-ng-website
 ```

-See the `README.md` for details of how this configuration was achieved.
+The details of this configuration are beyond the scope of this course, but you'll find them clearly documented in the `README.md` file in the same directory.

-But to see for yourself how it works, you're going to create a raw Angular application, even if you won't be using it.
+Nevertheless, you will first create a raw Angular application to see for yourself how it works, even if you won't be using it for the rest of the course.

+## Lab 1: Getting started 2/6
 ### Creating and running an Angular application

 #### Install the Angular CLI globally and create the app with the shell commands